Q42/meteor-gke/meteor-gke-talk-2015-01-15.md

 }]
 ```

-^We want a pod with a volume mounted to a given disk and exposed
-over a given port.
+^We want a pod based on the official mongo docker image, with a volume mounted to a given disk and exposed over a given port.

-^Volumes enable data to survive container restarts and to be shared among the containers within the pod.
+^(Volumes enable data to survive container restarts and to be shared among the containers within the pod.)

-^Individual pods are not intended to run multiple instances of the same application, in general.
+^(Individual pods are not intended to run multiple instances of the same application, in general.)

 ---